macor161/ts-money/README.md

 ### Currencies object

-Currencies are now in a stand-alone object.
+Currencies are now in a standalone object.
 This has many benefits, like preventing autocomplete "pollution" of the Money class and enabling easy extensibility:

 ```javascript
 import { Money, Currencies } from 'ts-money'